Azusa Pacific University System

 This course lays a strong foundation for a successful transition to college by increasing critical thinking, curiosity, goal orientation, and motivation.
 It provides an orientation to LAP, the Moodle Online Learning System, digital library services, and other support services.
 Learners are introduced to the idea of a Christian liberal arts education, strengths approach learning and opportunities to develop practical skills and strategies for addressing the challenges of college.

 *Must be taken at LAPU

 Criminal Justice Program Requirements

 This course provides students with an introduction and overview of the system of criminal justice operating in the United States today.
-Emphasis will be placed on the definition and enforcement of law, policing strategies, judicial systems, sentencing strategies and correctional practices.
+Emphasis will be placed on the definition and enforcement of the law, policing strategies, judicial systems, sentencing strategies, and correctional practices.
 Additionally, career opportunities and orientation will also be covered.

-This is an introductory course in the study of crime and criminal behavior Crime typology, concepts of crime, law, and criminology.
+This is an introductory course in the study of crime and criminal behavior crime typology, concepts of crime, law, and criminology.
 Theories of crime causation are also examined.

 This course explores the profession of the police officer.
 It includes the organization of law enforcement systems, the police role, police discretion, and police-community interaction.
 This course also considers crime prevention and control, and major problems and needs of law enforcement.

 This is an elementary course in basic statistical concepts.
-Students are introduced to the understanding and use of necessary computational procedures to attain the basic skills in the following: frequency distributions, graphs, central tendency, variability, normal curve, probabilities, correlation, hypothesis testing, and chi square.
+Students are introduced to the understanding and use of necessary computational procedures to attain the basic skills in the following: frequency distributions, graphs, central tendency, variability, normal curve, probabilities, correlation, hypothesis testing, and chi-square.
 Understanding and use of the above statistics are stressed over mathematical development.